nrinaudo/nrinaudo.github.com/_articles/kantan_tests/properties.md

   Rand.Tracked(body, used)
 ```

-We now have the ability to run some effectful computation and to know whether it called `nextInt`, which was the last bit we needed to complete our initial `test` implementation.
+This gives us the ability to run some effectful computation and to know whether it called `nextInt`, which was the last bit we needed to complete our initial `test` implementation.

 First, I like to extract the bit that declares all the handlers and runs an effectful computation from the main logic; it makes things, in my opinion, far more readable.
 Let's do that here by writing a function that runs a test: